 Different mental health treatment centers exist that provide various forms of therapy.
 Primary care mental health centers are like average physician’s offices and see patients on an appointment basis.

-Long-term residential care facilities also provide temporary structure for clients during treatment.
+Long-term residential care facilities also provide temporary structures for clients during treatment.
 These stays are typically 30, 45, 60, or 90 days.

 Group therapy centers also exist that focus on group meetings to promote healing.
-Long-term mental health treatment centers are for the more severe cases.
+Long-term and court ordered mental health treatment programs at Catalina are for the more severe cases.
 These facilities are usually inhabited by clients who can no longer care for themselves, even with medication and therapy.

 Achieve Freedom from Mental Health Disorders